eps696/SDfu/README.md

 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/eps696/SDfu/blob/master/SDfu_colab.ipynb)

 This is yet another Stable Diffusion toolkit, aimed to be functional, clean & compact enough for various experiments.
 There's no GUI here, as the target audience are creative coders rather than post-Photoshop users.
-The latter may check [InvokeAI] or [AUTOMATIC1111](https://github.com/AUTOMATIC1111/stable-diffusion-webui) as convenient production suites, or [ComfyUI] for node-based workflows.
+The latter may check [InvokeAI] or [Fooocus] as convenient production suites, or [ComfyUI] for flexible node-based workflows.

 The toolkit is built on top of the [diffusers] library, with occasional additions from the others mentioned below.
 The following codebases are partially included here (to ensure compatibility and the ease of setup): [CLIPseg], [LPIPS](https://github.com/richzhang/PerceptualSimilarity).
 There was also a [similar repo](https://github.com/eps696/SD) (abandoned now), based on the [CompVis] and [Stability AI] libraries.